 In June 2020, I had a gastric stomach made in the clinic, and I felt in good hands at the KCM Clinic.
 I received a very warm welcome.
 I had a single room, as everyone in the clinic thinks.
 Very friendly and competent medical team and staff.
 The clinic is very well maintained and modern.
 I was able to leave the clinic 2 days after the operation because everything went well.
 I can really only recommend the clinic.
 Many thanks to the KCM Clinic team.

-Model Med, can be found in Pulawska, Warsaw, Poland and offers its patients Hand Surgery procedures as well as 8 other procedures, across 2 different procedure categories.
-At present, there is no pricing information for Hand Surgery procedures at Model Med.
-The pricing information is quite specialised, so it's only available on request, and the average price is around $7,626.
-Many medical professionals work at the Hospital, with 4 in total, and Model Med is not accredited by any recognised accreditations institutions.
+Model Med, located in Pulawska, Warsaw, Poland offers patients Hand Surgery procedures among its total of 8 available procedures, across 2 different specialties.
+Currently, there's no pricing information for Hand Surgery procedures at Model Med, as all prices are available on request only, whilst the national average price is approximately $7,626.
+There are many specialists available at the Hospital, with 4 in total, and they are not accredited by any recognized accreditations institutes

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?